Home » Incredible PBX » CentOS/SL Platform » Yowza! A Fault-Tolerant Incredible PBX Platform for $1/Mo.

 As noted above, we need to add the IP address of your secondary server to the Endpoint Group of your primary server on Skyetel.
 After logging into your Skyetel account, choose Endpoints -> Endpoint Groups and click the gear icon beside your primary server’s endpoint group.
 Add an additional entry to the Group with a Priority of 2.
 Your entries should look similar to this:

-Within a few minutes, the Endpoint Health dashboard should display three green dots for both of your servers signifying that all three Skyetel data centers can connect to both of your servers.
+Within a few minutes, the Endpoint Health dashboard should display three green dots for both of your servers blank signifying that all three Skyetel data centers can connect to both of your servers.

 Adding Server2 Key-Based Authentication